 Venture out and explore.
 Head to the Pearl Harbor historic sites, getting there early to beat the crowd.
 Heading back into Downtown Honolulu, visit the Historic and Capitol District, where museums and historic buildings abound.
 End the afternoon with some relaxing beach time.
 That evening, walk to Chinatown, just a few blocks away, and take in the burgeoning art and food scene.
 Restaurants, bars, clubs, markets, shops, and art galleries line the streets.
 Sample the culinary diversity with pizza and beer at J.J.
-Dolan’s, Chinese at Little Village Noodle House, or try Middle Eastern fare at Kan Zaman.
+Dolan’s or Chinese at Little Village Noodle House.

 After breakfast, hop on the freeway and over to the windward side for one of the prettiest drives on the island.
 Take the coast highway up the windward side to the North Shore.
 If it’s winter, relax at the beach and check out the waves.
 If it’s summer, get in the water and snorkel.
 Sharks Cove, Three Tables, and Waimea Bay have the most marine life, but will also be the most crowded.
 Head back through historic Hale‘iwa town where you can shop, eat and drink.
 Haleiwa Joe’s is one of the best restaurants on the North Shore.
 And don’t miss the legendary Matsumoto Shave Ice.